-We take a closer look at Mansfield in our opposition guide.
+We take a closer look at Saturday's opponents Mansfield Town in our Opposition Guide.

 FULL NAME: MANSFIELD TOWN